 Learn more about our Integrated Practice Toolkit and other resources.

-The Federation leads and supports excellence in the community legal sector, promotes the purpose and value of Community Legal Centres, and advances social justice and a fair legal system.
+The Federation leads and supports excellence in the community legal sector, promotes the purpose and value of community legal centres, and advances social justice and a fair legal system.

 Want to keep up to date?

-There are Community Legal Centres across Victoria.
-Click to find your nearest Victorian Community Legal Centre.
+There are community legal centres across Victoria.
+Click to find your nearest Victorian community legal centre.